I Can See Your Voice (Philippine game show) season 3

 The third season of the Philippine television mystery music game show I Can See Your Voice premiered on Kapamilya Channel and A2Z on October 24, 2020.

 At the time of filming during the COVID-19 pandemic, health and safety protocols are also implemented.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay notes: